-- October, 2010: First Draft - January 2011: Second Draft - October 2011: Final Draft, presented to senior administration for discussion/adoption - no decision - September 2012: Revisited Final Draft for presentation to senior administration for discussion/adoption - October 2012: Presented to CAC adopted by CAC on October 1, 2012
+- October, 2010: First Draft - January 2011: Second Draft - October 2011: Final Draft, presented to senior administration for discussion/adoption no decision - September 2012: Revisited Final Draft for presentation to senior administration for discussion/adoption - October 2012: Presented to CAC adopted by CAC on October 1, 2012

-EMPLOYEE CELL PHONE ACCESS AND USAGE
+EMPLOYEE CELL/SMART PHONE ACCESS AND USAGE

-Cell phones are used by Prairie South School Division employees for internal and external communication.
-For the purposes of this policy, cell phones are understood to include any device that makes or receives phone calls, leaves messages, sends text messages, surfs the Internet, or downloads and allows for the reading of and responding to email, whether the device is division-supplied or personally owned.
+Cell/Smart phones are used by Prairie South School Division employees for internal and external communication.
+For the purposes of this policy, cell/smart phones are understood to include any device that makes or receives phone calls, leaves messages, sends text messages, surfs the Internet, or downloads and allows for the reading of and responding to email, whether the device is division-supplied or personally owned.

-1. Access to Division-Supplied Cell Phones
+1. Access to Division-Supplied Cell/Smart Phones

 1.1.
-Cellular phone services are provided to all employees deemed to require them based on demonstrated need and job function or to enhance school division efficiency and provide safety and/or security.
+Cellular/Smart phone services are provided to all employees deemed to require them based on demonstrated need and job function or to enhance school division efficiency and provide safety and/or security.
 This includes but is not limited to senior administration, school administrators, itinerant employees who during the normal course of employment perform their duties away from their assigned workspace and employees who have demonstrated a need to be in contact with their office.

-2. Use of Division-Supplied Cell Phones
+2. Use of Division-Supplied Cell/Smart Phones

 - 2.1.
-Division-supplied cell phones, like other means of communication, are to be used to support school division business. - 2.2.
-Employees may use division-supplied cell phones to communicate with others inside and outside of the Division when such communications are related to legitimate school division activities and are within their job assignments or responsibilities. - 2.3.
-All communications using division-supplied cell phones verbal, written or other must meet professional standards of conduct. - 2.4.
-Employees away from home overnight on school division business may use a division-supplied cell phone to contact their home for a reasonable amount of time. - 2.5.
-In the absence of access to a land-line telephone, employees unexpectedly delayed by work events may use a division-supplied cell phone to contact their home briefly to advise of the delay. - 2.6.
-Employees may use division-supplied cell phones for any legitimate safety, security or emergency purposes. - 2.7.
-Employees using division-supplied cell phones for personal calls other than already noted in 2.4 and 2.5 above, will reimburse the Division for all applicable charges (air time and long distance).
+Division-supplied cell/smart phones, like other means of communication, are to be used to support school division business. - 2.2.
+Employees may use division-supplied cell/smart phones to communicate with others inside and outside of the Division when such communications are related to legitimate school division activities and are within their job assignments or responsibilities. - All communications using division-supplied cell/smart phones verbal, written typed or other - must meet professional standards of conduct. - 2.4.
+Employees away from home overnight on school division business may use a division-supplied cell/smart phone to contact their home for a reasonable amount of time. - 2.5.
+In the absence of access to a land-line telephone, employees unexpectedly delayed by work events may use a division-supplied cell/smart phone to contact their home briefly to advise of the delay. - Employees may use division-supplied cell/smart phones for any legitimate safety, security or emergency purposes. - 2.7.
+Employees using division-supplied cell/smart phones for personal ealls-use other than already noted in 2.4 and 2.5 above, will reimburse the Division for all applicable charges (air time and long distance), and/or, the employee has the option of adding additional features such as long distance and/or unlimited data plans to their device.
+The cost of these upgrades comes off their monthly pay.
+To add any additional features, employees must contact the Manager of Information Technology and fill out a form.

 2.8.
-Employees shall not use division-supplied cell phones for illegal, disruptive, unethical or unprofessional activities, or for personal gain, or for any purpose that would jeopardize the legitimate interests of Prairie South School Division.
+Employees shall not use division-supplied cell/smart phones for illegal, disruptive, unethical or unprofessional activities, or for personal gain, or for any purpose that would jeopardize the legitimate interests of Prairie South School Division.

-3. Use of Personal Cell Phones
+3. Use of Personal Cell/Smart Phones